DP Training

 • Completing competency based assessments and recording results;

-• Storing evidence of assessment, assessment outcome and feedback provided to the student on
+• Storing evidence of assessment, assessment outcome and feedback provided to the student on student’s file.

-• Discussing any concerns directly with the student and provide assistance where necessary to
+• Discussing any concerns directly with the student and provide assistance where necessary to help prevent the student falling behind in their course progress;

 Offering support

-the student and Student Support Services.
-The plan will outline the strategies to be adopted and the
+Where necessary, the Trainer and Assessor will develop an Intervention strategy in consultation with the student and Student support Services.
+The plan will outline the strategies to be adopted and the support services that the student can access to assist in improving their academic performance.

-Support strategies may include, but is not limited to:
+A support strategies may include, but is not limited to:

 • Support for implementing effective study strategies and time management skills;